JetBrains/intellij-sdk-docs/topics/ui/controls/table.md

 Do **not** leave the active selection color in the table when the focus switches to some other element.
 It is otherwise confusing which element is currently active.

-Columns in tables should be resizable to allow users set a comfortable column width.
+Columns in tables should be resizable to allow users to set a comfortable column width.
 Change the mouse cursor to "Horizontal Resize" when hovering the rectangular area between columns.
 This area is defined by table height and by 2px padding around the columns’ divider.
 This makes it clear that columns can be resized even in a table without a header: